surikbs/CertifiedKubernetesSpecialist-CKS/05. SupplyChainSecurity/README.md

    - Intercept requests to the kube API before objects are created.
 It allows, prevent or make changes to the objects before creating.
    - Allows to use custom logic to approve or deny the creation of workloads.
    - you can use external applications as admission controller to scan images for vulnerabilities automatically as workloads get created.
+   - use --enable-admission-plugins to enable ImagePolicyWebhook admission controller.
+   - user --admission-control-config-file to specify the location of the admission controller config file.